• Home

 To avoid this, you can run your campaigns for a long enough period to gather sufficient performance data for each search query on your account.
 Do your research before declaring a keyword as negative.

-How to Add Negative Keywords in Ads
+How to Add Negative Keywords in Google Ads?

 Find the “keywords” section in your Google Ads account to begin adding negative keywords.